vivek369-ui/Selenium/README.md

 6 methods----->

+                 WEbDriver(I): methods used for handle the browser WebElement(I) : its a interface used for handling WebElements WebElement Return type
                   - it gives you a reference to that element on the web page, allowing you to interact with
 		  - it using various methods provided by the WebElement interface.
 		1. findelements()---->
-                                      - List<WebElement> findElement(By by) return type LIST
+                                      - List<WebElement> findElement(By by) return type LIST<WebElement>
-				       - WebElement findElement(BY by) return type WEBELEMENT
+				       - WebElement findElement(BY by) return type WenElement